-The terms of the underlying loan agreements between the individual investors or institutional funding partners and our customers do not necessarily match the terms of the investment programs or agreements between the individual investors or institutional funding partners and us during the reporting periods.
-Given that the terms of those investment programs or agreements drive the return of the investments, we conclude that we have liabilities to the individual investors or institutional funding partners when the underlying loans are funded.
+The terms of the underlying loan agreements between the individual investors or institutional funding partners and our customers do not necessarily match the terms of the investment programs or agreements between the individual investors or institutional funding partners and us.
+The mismatch is mainly due to the fact that some individual investors or institutional funding partners may invest in the programs that have shorter investment periods than the terms of the underlying loan agreements.
+Depending on the type of investment programs the individual investors choose or the investment agreements the institutional funding partners enter into with us, the investing periods could be as short as one week and as long as 36 months.
+Pursuant to the investment programs or agreements, the individual investors or institutional funding partners agree on a rate of return with us that is normally lower than the coupon interest rate stipulated in the underlying loan agreement, given the shorter periods we provide.
+Given that the terms of those investment programs or agreements drive the return of the investments, we conclude that we have liabilities to the individual investors or institutional funding partners are funded.
 Accordingly, we are considered the primary obligor in the lending relationship and therefore record the liabilities to these funding sources on our consolidated balance sheets.
 We considered that the financing receivables would not be settled or extinguished when customers enter into underlying loan agreements with these individual investors or institutional funding partners.
 Therefore, we continue to account for the financing receivables over the terms of the relevant loans.